ahopki14/tcrSeqR/README.md

 ```

 ## Building a Metadata Dictionary
-`immunoSeqR` can help make plots of various metrics, but it needs to be aware of the metadata
+`tcrSeqR` can help make plots of various metrics, but it needs to be aware of the metadata
 associated with each sample.
 This is accomplished with a dictionary, which is simply a
 `data.frame` in which each row corresponds to a column in the dataset.
 A simple example might
 look like